-NCHRP Web-Only Document 302: Development of a Comprehensive Approach for Serious Traffic Crash Injury Measurement and Reporting Systems, provides a roadmap for state departments of transportation (DOTs) to develop comprehensive crash-related data linkage systems.
-A particular focus of the research was defining and measuring serious injuries in crashes.
-Since the completion of the research in 2017, newer versions of related systems have been released, additional research has been performed, and technological developments have advanced capabilities in this area.
-For example, it is now possible to use a Universally Unique Identifier (UUID) to perform deterministic linkage between two records in emergency medical service and trauma registry databases.
-Applying this method to crash records to link them to EMS, trauma registries, and other types of data will increase the availability of these linkages, allowing for advancements in traffic safety data analysis, which in turn will lead to development of more effective and comprehensive traffic safety programs.
-In addition, this research would support more sophisticated safety target setting, as well as safety performance monitoring and management.
+NCHRP Web-Only Document 302: Development of a Comprehensive Approach for Serious Traffic Crash Injury Measurement and Reporting Systems, provides a roadmap for developing comprehensive crash-related data linkage systems.
+Newer versions of related systems have since been released, additional research has been conducted, and technological developments have advanced capabilities in this area.
+It is now possible to use a Universally Unique Identifier (UUID) to perform deterministic linkages between two records in emergency medical service (EMS) and trauma registry databases.
+UUID was added to the National EMS Information System (NEMSIS) Version 3.5 and is starting to roll out to states.
+NEMSIS worked with the American College of Surgeons (ACS) to get UUID included as a data element on trauma records in order to allow for a direct link between EMS and trauma records.
+Applying this method to link crash records with EMS, trauma registries, and other types of data will increase the availability of these linkages, allowing for advancements in traffic safety data analysis, which, in turn, will support the development of more effective and comprehensive traffic safety programs.

 The objective of this project is to develop, validate, and promote a scalable approach to use UUID to link person-level traffic crash data records with EMS and trauma data records for each crash event.

 The research plan should (1) include a kick-off teleconference with the research team and NCHRP convened within 1 month of the contract’s execution; (2) address how the proposer intends to satisfy the project objective; (3) be divided logically into detailed tasks necessary to fulfill the research objective and include appropriate milestones and interim deliverables; and (4) incorporate opportunities for the project panel to review, comment on, and approve milestone deliverables.

 Accomplishment of the project objective will require at least the following tasks.